 - Litigation over failures is increasing."

-The speech by the Prime Minister was a much more substantial document, although it, too, avoided controversy.
+The speech by the Prime Minister was in some ways a more exciting document, although it, too, avoided controversy.
 His general thesis, too, was that "The world has changed and the Civil Service must change with it", and that this "requires politicians as well as civil servants to change".

 One particularly strong passage incorporated the best definition yet of "delivery":-